inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 #### About Firefox

-Well Debian Testing do not yet offer Firefox 60-X via aptitude and there are actually ongoing discussions about this on the Debian developer mailing list.
+Well Debian Testing does not offer Firefox 60-X via aptitude yet and there are actually ongoing discussions about this on the Debian developer mailing list.
 While I am still using Firefox 52-X and am satisfied with it I wanted to install the last version.
 As